Keswick, Virginia: Keswick Hunt Club

-"The Keswick Hunt Club promotes the sport of fox hunting with organized hunts from September to March.
-Invited guests and junior riders are encouraged to join the hunts.
-The Club also maintains a full calendar of social activities throughout the year for both its members and the public to enjoy, including trail rides during the non-hunting season."

 "According to its website, the Keswick Hunt Club was established in 1896 and formally recognized in 1903.
 There are currently about 200 individual and family memberships and the club's estimated 60 hounds hunt on land in Albemarle, Louisa, Madison and Orange counties."

 There is a special award given each year by the club's Masters and Huntsman in honor of an outstanding fox hound.
 "The "Barrister" award is named for one of Keswick's finest dog hounds who had a great nose and really deep cry and whose offspring bear his resemblance and qualities today."

 In 1929, John Stewart, M.F.H. instigated the first Thanksgiving Blessing of the Hounds Service in the yard of Grace Episcopal Church (Keswick, Virginia), another tradition that has continued to the present.
 Hounds, horses and riders gather for a religious service of prayers and hymns followed by a hunt.
 The collection taken at the service benefits charity.